From Plants to Premium Cannabis Products

-Valens GroWorks Corp (CSE:VGW, OTC:MYMSF) is a vertically-integrated provider of cannabis products well-positioned to become a leader in the emerging global-wide cannabis nutraceuticals market which includes cannabis oils, extracts and edibles.
-The company has assembled a portfolio of profit centers in Canada including cannabis extraction and processing facilities, R&D facilities which have the potential to serve both medical and recreational markets in the forms of products and services.
+Valens GroWorks Corp (CSE:VGW, OTCQB:VGWCF) is a vertically-integrated provider of cannabis products well-positioned to become a leader in the emerging global-wide cannabis nutraceuticals market which includes cannabis oils, extracts, beverages and edibles.
+The company has assembled a portfolio of profit centers in Canada including cannabis extraction and processing facilities, testing facilities, and product development facilities which have the potential to serve both medical and recreational markets in the forms of products and services.

-- state-of-the-art research and development and consumer/industry education; and
+- State-of-the-art research and development and consumer and industry education;

-- best-in-class cultivation of premium organic cannabis products.
+- A wide array of premium organic and non-organic cannabis products.

-In May 2017, Valens GroWorks received its Dealer’s Licenses through its wholly-owned subsidiaries Valens Agritech and Supra THC Services Inc., an ISO 17025 accreditation holder.
-This was followed by a supply and sales agreement with Canopy Growth (TSX:WEED) in October 2017 for the distribution, marketing and sale of Valens GroWorks’ branded products.
-In March 2018, the company also began processing and producing cannabis oil, running at a maximum capacity of 6,500 kilograms of input per month.
-Most recently, on October 12, 2018, Health Canada granted Valens it’s LP license to cultivate and process oil.
+In May 2017, Valens received its dealer’s licenses for cultivation, extraction, testing, research and development through its wholly-owned subsidiaries Valens Agritech and Valens Labs, an ISO 17025 accreditation holder.
+In March 2018, the company also began processing and producing cannabis oil, currently running at a maximum capacity of 240,000 kilograms of input per month.
+In October 2018, Health Canada granted Valens it’s ACMPR license to cultivate and process oil.

-In anticipation of the eventual commoditization of cannabis production, Valens GroWorks is also focusing on supplying premium product to the high-margin nutraceutical industry, expected to become one of the strongest sectors in the medical cannabis industry, expecting to capture an early share of the emerging global cannabis market.
+In anticipation of the eventual commoditization of cannabis production, Valens is also focusing on supplying premium product to the high-margin nutraceutical industry, expected to become one of the strongest sectors in the medical cannabis industry, expecting to capture an early share of the emerging global cannabis market.
 The crucial factor in the successful commercialization of cannabis nutraceuticals products is data.
-Valens wants to set an example and support the government health agencies by going above and beyond the current regulations in terms of consistency and potency in cannabis products; and prescribing healthcare specialists need data to be convinced of the consistency, safety and efficacy of the medical cannabis products they are prescribing.
+Valens wants to set an example and support the government health agencies by going above and beyond the current regulations in terms of overall accuracy, consistency and potency of cannabis ingredients and products.

-Valens GroWorks’ is led by an industry-experienced management team and advisory board.
-The company’s Chief Executive Officer, Tyler Robson has extensive expertise in plant genetics and cultivation techniques for the production of consistent medical-grade cannabis.
-Tyler’s unique skill-set and operational knowledge have been key drivers for the expansion of the Company’s growing Canadian and international commercial interests.
-Tyler’s robust relationship network and exceptional commercial marijuana cultivation record enhances their ability to engage in strategic transactions, and to attract both LP’s and selected late-stage LP applicants seeking support and partnership alternatives.
+Valens is led by an industry-experienced management team and advisory board.
+The company’s CEO Tyler Robson has extensive expertise in plant genetics and cultivation techniques for the production of consistent medical-grade cannabis.
+Robson’s unique skill-set and operational knowledge have been key drivers for the expansion of the company’s growing Canadian and international commercial interests.
+Robson’s robust relationship network and exceptional commercial marijuana cultivation record enhances their ability to engage in strategic transactions, and to attract both licensed producers and selected late-stage licensed producer applicants seeking support and partnership alternatives.

-- Seasoned growers with 75 years of combined medical marijuana experience and product knowledge
+- Seasoned team with 75 years of combined medical cannabis experience and product knowledge

 - Developing production capacity for premium organic cannabis products in legal jurisdictions